What to do in Hamburg – 17 Great Tips for Visiting Hamburg

 What to do in Hamburg – St. Michaels Church is a much-beloved attraction in Hamburg

-7. Eat amazing food in Portuguese Quarter Hamburg
+7. Eat amazing food in the Portuguese Quarter of Hamburg

 Did you know that Hamburg has a Portuguese quarter?
 In the streets around the Ditmar-Koel-Straße, Hamburg’s Portuguese quarter grew up after Portuguese and Spanish immigrants settled here in the 1960s and ’70s.
 The area is not very large, but the streets are full of cafes, bars and restaurants serving food from Portugal, Spain and Italy.

-Not only is the food authentic here, but also the vibe in the streets are different.
+Not only is the food authentic here, but also the vibe in the streets is different.
 Walking here feels a bit like walking Mediterranean streets rather than being in northern Europe.

 How to get to the Portuguese Quarter in Hamburg